 - Rust Programming Course for Beginners from freeCodeCamp (also available as an article)

-The 7th annual RustConf will take place August 5, 2022, in Portland, Oregon, and online for those who are unable to attend in person.
+The 8th annual RustConf will take place September 12-15, 2023, in Albuquerque, New Mexico and online for those who are unable to attend in person.
 The conference offers great opportunities to learn from leaders in the community and build your Rust network.

 - Can Rust save the planet?
-Why, and why not from from The Register
+Why, and why not from The Register

 - How to Learn Rust from GitHub Gist